tbensky/npct/README.md

 * Power it with a $10 portable "extra phone charge" battery.

-* And, most importantly: No server, no storage, no App, no account to make, no Internet, no GPS required.
+* And, most importantly: No server, no storage, no App, no account to make, no Internet, no GPS.

 That's it.
 It works, and here's how.
 Want to build one and try it out?